 Thistlewood strikes Richard Smithers as government agents storm the loft (Marble Arch London)

-Thistlewood did not return home that night, but had not fled London as he probably should have.
+Thistlewood did not return home that night, but neither did he flee London as he probably should have.
 Instead, he rented a room in the eastern part of the city.
 By morning, the newspapers had alerted the city of the previous night’s events and the Home Secretary had offered a reward of £1,000 – an astronomical sum – for information leading to Thistlewood’s capture.
 He was easily traced to his temporary lodgings and was arrested just after 9 o’clock on the morning of 24th February.
 He was asleep when authorities entered his room.

 Before they went to trial, the ringleaders were brought before the highest ranking members of the cabinet – the very men they had intended to kill.
 They were all unapologetic about what they had planned, with James Ings declaring that ‘death would be a pleasure to me.’
 While they awaited trial, they were imprisoned in the Tower of London.